Our Specialty is Handcrafted Turquoise Jewelry

 Damale Nevada Turquoise Mines

-The Damele & Damaile (also known as Damali) mines are located in east central Nevada near the Carico Lake mine.
-Damele turquoise is distinctive because of the zinc content that turns the stone yellow-green and increases its hardness.
-The matrix of Damele is webbed with a dark brown to black matrix.
+The Damale Turquoise mine also called the Damele, Damaile and Damali Turquoise mine is located in east central Nevada near the Carico Lake mine.
+Damele Turquoise is distinctive because of the zinc content that turns the stone yellow-green and increases its hardness in some cases.
+The yellow Damale Turquoise is fairly soft material, but is the material that tests possitively as Turquoise.
+The Damale Nevada Turquoise mine is most famous for the Damale or Damele Variscite and Faustite that is a vivid lime green and shocking Yellow - Lime Green.
+Most of the time this Lime Green Variscite is referred to as Lime Turquoise or Lime Green Turquoise.
+There is also real Lime Turquoise that comes from the Damale mine.
+The matrix of the maretial from Damele is webbed with a dark brown to black matrix.
 It's availability is limited because the mines are small.
 Due to its rare color, Damele is a collectible turquoise.
-The Damele mine also produces very beautiful Varasite, a beautiful, lime greenish to forest green very hard stone, most people know Damele for This stone rather then the Turquoise, and the Damaile Mine is known more for the Turquoise.
-Damele varascite and faustite are often misrepresented as turquoise.
-I love this stone in Turquoise Jewelry and especially in gold turquoise jewelry.
+The Damele Turquoise Mine also produces very beautiful Varasite, a beautiful, lime greenish to forest green very hard stone, most people know Damele for This stone rather then the Turquoise.
+There was another mine that was adjucent to the Prince Mine which was named Milky Way and the miner was sell Turquoise from this mine as Damaile Turquoise.
+This Damaile Mine was known more for the Turquoise the Variscite.
+In 2006, the Milky Way mine was stripped and robbed and that was the last of that material which was sold at a cut rate price the same year at all the major gem shows under all kinds of different names, including Candelaria Variscite.
+I love stones from both mines in Turquoise Jewelry and especially in gold turquoise jewelry.

 Darling Darlene Turquoise Mine